 Arthritis in dogs is fairly common in dogs as they get older but it can also develop in younger dogs who have hip or elbow dysplasia or other bone and joint problems.
-It can occur in any breed or mix, and affects both male and female dogs, spayed/neutered or intact.
+It can occur in any breed or mix and affects both male and female dogs, spayed/neutered or intact.
 The symptoms of arthritis in dogs include inflamed joints, pain, swelling, and heat in the joints.
 Dogs usually become stiffer and their mobility is affected.

-In many cases owners don’t notice these symptoms at first because they appear gradually.
-Most olderr dogs start to slow down as they age so an owner may attribute the dog’s slower movements to age instead of arthritis.
+In many cases, owners don’t notice these symptoms at first because they appear gradually.
+Most older dogs start to slow down as they age so an owner may attribute the dog’s slower movements to age instead of arthritis.
 But as time goes by, you will probably recognize the fact that your dog is experiencing some degree of pain when he gets up and down from a nap or tries to climb stairs, for example.
-However, arthritis can range from mild to severe and just because your dog has arthritis doesn’t mean that he has to have a reduced quality of life.
+However, arthritis can range from mild to severe, and just because your dog has arthritis doesn’t mean that he has to have a reduced quality of life.
 There are many supplements and medications today that can reduce the pain and inflammation of arthritis and help your dog live a good quality of life as he gets older.

 Osteoarthritis is the most common kind of arthritis in pets and it is occurs most frequently in larger dogs.
 The cartilage that acts as a cushion between bones and joints gradually breaks down as the dog ages, which results in the bones rubbing against each other which causes the pain.
 This kind of arthritis occurs most often between weight-bearing bones and joints.